ncasaux/camel-plantuml/README.md

 - each dynamic endpoint URI is rendered as a queue with a "dynamic" layout.
 - each consumer is rendered as a labelled arrow (`from` or `pollEnrich`) which connects an endpoint to a route.
 - each producer is rendered as a labelled arrow (`to`,`toD`,`enrich`,`wireTap` or `recipientList`) which connects a route to an endpoint.
+- it's possible to connect routes direcly, if you don't want to have the "internal" endpoints on the diagram.

 ## Versions
 There is a version for the two Camel major versions.
 Both versions uses Java `1.8`.